eduardocasino/msbasic/README.md

 Only drive 8 is supported, it should be easy to add support for multiple disks.

+The integration assumes that the [xkim1541 routines](https://github.com/eduardocasino/xkim1541) are placed in memory starting at 0xF000.
+Modify **defines_kimiec.s** if they are somewhere else.

 ### New and mofified tokens

 '**LOAD**' and '**SAVE**', without arguments, work the same as the originals: loads and saves the current program from/to tape.